TheLogicMaster/lm8/docs/ARCHITECTURE.md

 # LM-8 Architecture
+The architectural design of this computer was heavily influenced by classic 8-bit processors like the 6502.

 ## Specifications
 - 8-bit (Obviously)
 - 16-bit big-endian addressing
-- Only 28 unique instructions
+- Only 31 unique instructions
 - 4 program registers
 - Programmable CPU microcode